MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-identity-and-access-management.md

 ms.subservice: ready
 ---

-# Identity and access management for SAP 'data management and analytics'
+# Identity and access management for 'data management and analytics'

 This article builds on a number of considerations and recommendations defined in the Azure landing zone article [enterprise-scale design area for identity and access management](../../ready/enterprise-scale/identity-and-access-management.md).
 Following the guidance in this article will help examine design considerations and recommendations that relate to identity and access management specific to the deployment of an data management and analytic platform on Microsoft Azure.
 Since data management and analytics is an mission-critical platform, the guidance on the enterprise-scale design areas should also be included in your design.